 - The Castle remained in the Echter Family until the last male in their line, in 1665.
 Then by marriage, the Counts of Ingelheim line continued ownership through the present day.

-- The Castle was opened to the public in 1930’s.
+- The Castle was opened to the public in the 1930s.

-- One of the few castles to survive the 30-years war.
+- One of the few castles to survive the 30-year war.

 More Castles Near Mespelbrunn Castle